 Problem

 Teenage is the time of passage between childhood and adulthood.
-In traditional societies, this passage is accompanies by rites which suit the psychological demands of the transition.
+In traditional societies, this passage is accompanied by rites which suit the psychological demands of the transition.
 But in modern society the “high school” fails entirely to provide this passage.

 Solution